HadrienG2/numerical-multiset/README.md

   containers.
 In a crates.io survey performed at the time of writing, the most popular choice was hash maps, which do not expose any meaningful element
   ordering:

-  - Any insertion can change the order of elements that is exposed by iterators.
+  - Any hash map insertion can change the order of elements that is exposed by iterators.
   - There is no efficient way to find what is e.g. the smallest element without iterating over all elements.